cajuncoding/ApacheFOP.Serverless/README.md

   - [Here are the instructions for installing/running the Storage Emulator (Windows) or Azurite Emulator (Linux)](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-emulator#get-the-storage-emulator) to run completely locally.
   - OR you may create your Azure function and configure your real connection string here.
 - `KeepWarmCronSchedule` = `0 */5 * * * *` _(also required configuration for the KeepWarmFunction)_
-- `DebuggingEnabled` = `true` (Optional but very helpful once you start using it to return debug details in the responses).
+- `DebuggingEnabled` = `true` (Optional but very helpful once you start using for debugging your XSL-FO templates; it returns debug details in the responses & logs).
+- `DetailedExceptionResponsesEnabled` = `true` (Optional but hepful if the application fails unexpectedly due to various internal server issues (Xml Parser/FOP Factory/etc.)).

 ## Calling the Service from .NET